-LiveCompare can be used to compare data from an Oracle database against any number of PostgreSQL or PGD databases.
+You can use LiveCompare to compare data from an Oracle database against any number of PostgreSQL or PGD databases.

 For example, you can define

-Here is a simple example of comparison between an Oracle database versus a PostgreSQL database:
+Here's a simple example of comparison between an Oracle database and a PostgreSQL database:

 <schema_name> . <table_name>